Planning committee

 The chairperson will open the meeting.
 One of our officers will then give details of the application.

-A local member and a representative of the parish council can speak about the application if they choose, for five minutes each.
+A local member, a representative of the parish council, objector and applicant or agent/ or supporter can speak about the application if they choose, for three minutes each.
 No one else can speak.
+The chairperson will invite the speaker to present and the speaker will then be required to return to the public area.
+Speakers are not permitted to partake in the debate.

 Any questions raised by committee members will be answered by planning officers.
 During the debate, members will propose and second a decision.
 This may not be the same as the decision that officers have recommended within the report.
 If committee members refuse or approve an application contrary to the officer’s recommendation, they must give clear planning reasons for their decision.